antoniozanotti/topaz-design-system-vue/src/Welcome.mdx

 ### Customization Tips

+If you want to change colors, I recommend:

 - **accent**: use a vibrant colour.
 - **primary**: use a darker colour than accent variant.
 - **secondary**: use a lighter colour than accent variant.